INNOVATION-CLUB-BIUST/SmartStudy/backend/functions/API_TESTING.md

    - Login or create account
    - Go back to **http://localhost:5173/get-token.html**
 4. You should now see your token displayed
-5. Click the **"📋 Copy Token"** button
-6. Your token is now copied to clipboard!

 **IMPORTANT:** Keep this token handy - you'll use it in every test below.